The Face of Christ

 The resolved image was settled on in 2018, and can be seen here in different colour treatments.
 The work continues, trying out different colours.

-So now, in 2017, here is the image.
-Thank you for viewing it...............
-And, while you're here, you may be interested in other sections that deal with the history of development of the image and some of the reactions to the image from theologians, writers and members of Christian groups on the internet.
+Thank you for viewing it.............And, while you're here, you may also be interested in other sections of the website that deal with the history of the development of the image, and some of the reactions to the image from writers and theologians and members of Christian groups on the internet.